Diretores

 Tsai Ming-Liang

-Born in Malaysia in 1957, Tsai Ming Liang moved to Taiwan in 1977.
-He is one of the most prominent film directors of Taiwan’s new cinema movement.
-He directed films such as Vive l’Amour (1994), Golden Lion at the Venice Film Festival; The River (1997, 21st Mostra), Silver Bear at the Berlin Film Festival; The Hole (1998), Critics’s Prize at the Cannes Film Festival; What Time is it There?
-(2001, 26th Mostra); The Skywalk Is Gone (2002, 27th Mostra); Goodbye, Dragon Inn (2003, 27th Mostra), The Wayward Cloud (2004) and Stray Dogs (2013), Grand Special Jury Prize at the Venice Film Festival, and Days (2020, 44th Mostra).
-He has also directed Aquarium, a segment of the feature Welcome to São Paulo (2004), produced by Mostra.
-He has also directed the feature Face (2009), on invitation of the Louvre Museum.
+Born in Malaysia in 1957 and moved to Taiwan in 1977, where he studied cinema and began his career.
+He is one of the most prominent film directors of the contemporary cinema and directed films such as “Rebels of the Neon God” (1992), “Vive l’Amour” (1994), winner of the Golden Lion at the Venice International Film Festival, “The River” (1997, 21st Mostra), which won the Silver Bear at the Berlin International Film Festival, “The Hole” (1998), critics’s prize at the Cannes Film Festival, “What Time Is it There?”
+(2001, 26th Mostra), “The Skywalk Is Gone” (2002, 27th Mostra), “Goodbye, Dragon Inn” (2003, 27th Mostra), “The Wayward Cloud” (2004), “Stray Dogs” (2013), winner of grand special jury prize at Venice, and “Days” (2020, 44th Mostra), that won the special mention of Teddy Award at the Berlinale.
+He has also directed “Aquarium”, a segment of the feature “Welcome to São Paulo” (2004), produced by Mostra, and the feature “Face” (2009), on invitation of the Louvre Museum.
+In recent years, he has also dedicated himself to the possibilities of exhibition spaces in museums and galleries through art installations.

 Walter Salles

 Born in Rio de Janeiro, Brazil, in 1956.
-In 1991, he directed his first feature film, High Art (1991, 15th Mostra).
-He was a member of the 19th Mostra’s International Jury, in 1995.
-In partnership with Daniela Thomas, he directed Foreign Land (1995), Midnight (1998, 23rd Mostra), a segment of Paris, I Love You (2006, 30th Mostra) and Linha de Passe (2008, 37th Mostra).
-Salles is also the director of Central Station (1998), winner of Golden Bear at Berlin International Film Festival, Behind the Sun (2001), The Motorcycle Diaries (2004), On the Road (2012) and Jia Zhangke, a Guy from Fenyang (2014, 38th Mostra).
-At the 41st Mostra, Salles exhibited the short movie When the Earth Trembles, part of the feature film Where Has the Time Gone?
+His first documentaries, “Krajcberg, the Poet of the Traces” (1986) and “Socorro Nobre” (1995), won awards at several festivals.
+He was a member of the 19th Mostra’s international jury, in 1995.
+In partnership with Daniela Thomas, he directed “Foreign Land” (1995, 29th Mostra), “Midnight” (1998, 23rd Mostra), a segment of “Paris, I Love You” (2006, 30th Mostra) and “Linha de Passe” (2008, 37th Mostra), winner of the best actress award for Sandra Corveloni at the Cannes Film Festival.
+Salles is also the director of “Central Station” (1998), winner of the Golden Bear and the Silver Bear for best actress for Fernanda Montenegro at the Berlin International Film Festival and nominated for an Oscar, “Behind the Sun” (2001), “The Motorcycle Diaries” (2004), “On the Road” (2012) and “Jia Zhangke, a Guy from Fenyang” (2014, 38th Mostra).
+At the 41st Mostra, Salles presented the short movie “When the Earth Trembles”, part of the feature film “Where Has the Time Gone?”
 (2017).
-He produced, among others, Madame Satã (2002), Love for Sale (2006) and Habi, the Foreigner (2013), all of them screened at Mostra.
+In 2020, he received the Fiaf Award from the International Federation of Film Archives for his work in favor of Brazilian cinematographic memory.